nijuyonkadesu/preemptive-impressions/homework/setup/Microphone.md

 - Good gain such that signal to noise ratio is the highest, so that noise can be cleaned up.
 - 10 o'clock:
 - target: -15dB

+---

+Linux's native format is VT2, so VST pluging do not work here.
+Install `Clara` for hosting plugins and audio routing - closest equivalent of `Cantabile Lite` from windows.
+Equivalent of Reaper's VST plugins:

+1. noise gate: x42-gate from x42 plugins
+2. noise subtraction: Calf Filter
+2. EQ: x42-eq, LSP Parametric EQ, Calf EQ
+3. Compressor: x42-dynamics, LSP compressor

+TODO: dependencies (pipewire / jack), what to do about pulseaudio?
+TODO: install Clara, and try these
+TODO: voicemeeter potato equivalent is not needed in linux?